Need to talk? Call 1800 882 436.

 How is high blood pressure in pregnancy treated?

-There are medicines your doctor can prescribe for pre-eclampsia.
 Both you and your baby will also need to be closely monitored.
-Remember that pre-eclampsia can become worse very quickly.
-If this happens, you may need to go to hospital or give birth to your baby early.
+Remember that pre-eclampsia can worsen quickly.
+If this happens, you may need to be monitored in hospital or birth your baby early.

 How does high blood pressure impact labour and birth?

-If you have high blood pressure, both you and your baby will be closely monitored during the pregnancy.
-During labour, the baby’s heart rate will be continuously monitore.
-You may have an intravenous drip to give you fluid and medicines.
-If your condition seems to be worsening during labour, you may need an emergency caesarean.
+During labour, the baby’s heart rate may be continuously monitored.
+Your doctor may recommend an intravenous drip to give you fluid and medicines.
+If your condition seems to be worsening during labour, your doctor may suggest an emergency caesarean to birth your baby quickly.

 Will my blood pressure stay high after the birth?